philippinespire/pire_ssl_data_processing/README.md

 Congrats!
 You are now ready to assembly the genome of your species!

 After de novo assembler comparisons,  we decided to move forward using SPADES (isolate and covcutoff flags off).
-If BUSCO values are too low, it might be worth to try the `covcutoff auto` (last variable in the command below).
+If BUSCO values are too low, it might be worth to try the `covcutoff auto` (by changing the datatype variato to contam_covAUTO or decontam_covAUTO).

 In addition, we also noted that assembling contaminated data produced better results for nDNA and decontaminated was better for mtDNA.